Kagebounshin/neverday-milestone-project-1/README.md

 #### Home
 - When you open the page to logo appears with some aninmation, followed by a text and an spotify icon, the icon points you in the direction to our music.
 The second picture has a text and a sign up button, press the button and you'll get to a modal, there you can sign up for the newsletter.
-If shown on smaller devices, the information
+If shown on smaller devices, the information text will be push down below the images.

 #### Newsletter form

-- Below the Home section you can sign up to get the latest news to your emailadress.
-Click the sign up button, and you will be directed to a modal.
+- Click the sign up button, and you will be directed to a modal.
 In that modal you can enter your emailadress and then submit it when you click on the 'Subscribe' button.

 #### About